Saudi Aramco IPO proceeds rise to $29.4 billion after option exercised: TV

 RIYADH (Reuters) - The proceeds from Saudi Aramco’s record initial public offering have risen to $29.4 billion after the oil company exercised an option to sell 15% more stock, an executive at one of the banks leading the deal told Al Arabiya news channel on Monday.

-Wassim Al Khatib, head of investment banking at the investment arm of Saudi Arabia’s biggest bank, National Commercial Bank 1180.SE, said the state-controlled oil giant had exercised the so-called over-allotment option.
+Wassim Al Khatib, head of investment banking at the investment arm of Saudi Arabia’s biggest bank, National Commercial Bank (1180.SE), said the state-controlled oil giant had exercised the so-called over-allotment option.

 Aramco’s main IPO raised $25.6 billion on Thursday.